 The ASA SSP resides in slot 0 (bottom).
 A second SSP (or network module) can be installed in slot 1 (top).
 When you install a non-ASA SSP in slot 1, all non-management interfaces belong to the ASA in slot 0, while the management interfaces belong to the module.
 If you install dual ASA SSPs, then they are completely independent systems.

 See the following table for default configurations for the Management interfaces depending on which module is installed in slot 1.
 Note that the left-hand Management interface (when facing the back of the chassis) is not configured by default.

 All management traffic to and from the non-ASA SSP must enter and exit the Management 1/0 or 1/1 interface.
 Because this interface is not an ASA data interface, traffic cannot pass through the ASA over the backplane; you need to physically cable the management interface to an ASA interface.
-Non-ASA SSPs typically need Internet access for updates.
+Non-ASA SSPs usually need Internet access for updates.
 See the following typical cabling setup to allow SSP access to the Internet through the ASA management interface.
 Other options are possible, depending on how you want to connect your network; for example, you can make the Management 1/0 interface outside facing; or you can route between it and a different ASA interface if you have an inside router; and so on.

 1. Cable the management and data interfaces.
 See 3.
 Network Considerations for Multiple SSPs for a sample cabling scenario.

 2. If you do not use the Management 0/0 for ASA management, you need to configure a data interface for management.
 Do one of the following, then recable the computer so it is on the new management network:

 –Temporarily connect to Management 0/0, launch ASDM (see 5.
 Launch ASDM), and configure a data interface for management.

 The interfaces available depend on your model.
 See the hardware guide for more information.